 ‘Uxhumano’ means ‘connection’ in Zulu, one of the many South African languages.
 We feel that this word embodies the intentions that we carried with us on our trip.

-The juniors (current seniors) of Mount Madonna School traveled to South Africa from June 13-29th, 2015 to visit a variety of nonprofit organizations and schools, as well as the Botshabelo AIDS orphanage.
+The class of 2016 traveled to South Africa from June 13-29th, 2015 to visit a variety of nonprofit organizations and schools, as well as the Botshabelo AIDS orphanage.
 Along the way they interviewed several people including Archbishop Desmond Tutu, and saw the environment/nature of South Africa on safari.